padok-team/burrito/docs/contents/design/README.md

 ## Components

-### The erver
+### The server

 The server is a REST server which exposes the API consumed by the Web UI.
 It has the following responsibilities:
 - listener for Git webhook events

-Othter functionnalities will be implemented when the Web UI will be developped.
+Other features will be implemented when the Web UI will be in development.

 ### The repository Controller

-The repository controller is a Kubernetes Controller which is only used to resgister `TerraformRepository` ressources.
+The repository controller is a Kubernetes Controller which is only used to register `TerraformRepository` ressources.

 ### The layer Controller

 The layer controller is a Kubernetes Controller which continuously monitors declared `TerraformLayer` ressources.
-It regurlarly start runner pods which runs a `terraform plan` for each of your layer to check if a drift has been introduced.
+It regularly starts runner pods which runs a `terraform plan` for each of your layer to check if a drift has been introduced.
 If so, it has the possibility to run a `terraform apply`.

-It also is responsible for running your terraform `plan` and `apply` if there a new commit on your layer.
+It is also responsible for running your terraform `plan` and `apply` if there is a new commit on your layer.

 It also generates [`Leases`](https://kubernetes.io/docs/concepts/architecture/leases/) to make sure no concurrent terraform commands will be launched on the same layer at the same time.